x0sig/ch32v307-no-sdk/README.md

 # Run the application
 make
 make clean
-# Running make also flashes the project automaticaly
+# Running make also flashes the project automatically
 ```

 ## References